Harshit-2/EggTimer/README.md

 * Conditional statements - IF/ELSE
 * Conditional statements - Switch
 * Functions with outputs
-* How to use the ProgressView
+* To use the ProgressView